webuildsg/live/_posts/2014-04-19-veronica-ng.md

 enclosure: http://audio.live.webuild.sg/016-veronica-ng
 length: 23675553
 description: Veronica Ng on UX and UI for products and open source legal docs for startups.
+number: 016
+guest: Veronica Ng
+topic: UX and UI for products and open source legal docs for startups
 ---

 **[Introduction [0:38]](#t=0:38)**